Miami to Bangkok

 New York to Bangkok

-Thailand is one of the world’s hottest tourist destinations with millions of visitors arriving each year to enjoy hot sun, clear blue skies and even clearer tropical waters.
-Friendly people, great food and not to mention pumping nightlife make Thai hotspots like Krabi and Phuket the perfect holiday destination for travelers of any inclination.
-Finnair’s Thailand travel guide highlights some of the best holiday experiences to seek out in these Andaman sea holiday meccas.
+Thailand is one of the world’s hottest tourist destinations with millions of visitors flying to Thailand each year to enjoy hot sun, clear blue skies, and even clearer tropical waters.
+Friendly people, great food and not to mention pumping nightlife make Thai hotspots like Krabi and Phuket the perfect holiday destination for travellers of any inclination.
+Finnair’s Thailand travel guide highlights some of the best holiday experiences to seek out in these Andaman Sea holiday meccas.

 SIGHTS IN THAILAND